MarcoAntolini/FlyAway/README.md

-# How to run the app
+# Instructions for running the application

 ```bash
 # Clone the sources